 Here you will find articles about the various kinds of attraction and how they draw people to one another.
 Attraction isn’t simplistic.
 There are thousands of nuances that we pick up on when we meet someone new.
 Some people don’t know what to do when they find someone attractive.
 Read more about how attraction works and what to do when you are attracted to a potential partner.

 Medically Reviewed By: Aaron Horn, LMFT, MA

 You may have heard the word "attraction" in a different context.
 It doesn't always have to relate to a person.
-For example, tourist attractions.
-When someone references that phrase, it's about something that draws in travelers, such as the Eiffel tower in Paris.
-Tourist attractions are exciting to people, and there's something about them that pulls people to those things.
-Tourist attractions are different from attraction-attraction.
-Attraction-attraction relates to the way that people are drawn to each other, but attraction, in a general sense, is about that force and sense of excitement or electricity, regardless of the context.
+For example, a “tourist attraction” or “tourist attractions.”
+When someone references a tourist attraction, it's about something that draws in travelers, such as the Eiffel tower in Paris.
+Tourist attractions are exciting to people, and there's something about a tourist attraction that pulls people to those things.
+Tourist attractions are different from attraction attraction.
+Attraction attraction relates to the way that people are drawn to each other, but attraction, in a general sense, is about that force and sense of excitement or electricity, regardless of the context.